 Abarim Publications' online Biblical Hebrew Dictionary

-The verb פלש (palash) indicates a rather hysterical action, induced by grief and involving dust or ashes to roll around in.
-It occurs in the Bible a mere four times: Micah 1:10, Ezekiel 27:30, Jeremiah 6:26 and Jeremiah 25:34.
+The verb פלש (palash) describes a rather hysterical action, induced by grief and involving dust or ashes to roll around in.
+It occurs in the Bible a mere four times: Micah 1:10, Ezekiel 27:30, Jeremiah 6:26 and 25:34.

 BDB Theological Dictionary hints at similar verbs in cognate languages, which reveal the more fundamental meaning of to break into or through, dig a hole or burrow.